We Can Guide You Through the Steps of FINRA Arbitration.

-When you open a brokerage account at any firm, you will most likely sign an agreement that includes a pre-dispute arbitration clause.
+When you open a brokerage account at any firm, you will most likely sign an agreement that includes a predispute arbitration clause.
 This clause means that you cannot pursue your claim in civil court—it must go through the FINRA arbitration process.
 This is not necessarily a bad thing.
-FINRA arbitration is cheaper than filing a civil claim, the discovery process is less onerous, and cases typically settle more quickly than a civil case.
+FINRA arbitration is cheaper than filing a civil claim, the discovery process is less onerous, and arbitration cases typically settle more quickly than civil cases.
+Continue reading to learn more about the eight steps of the FINRA stock fraud arbitration process.

 Step #1: Filing a FINRA Arbitration Claim